-Ethical approval: The research related to human use has been complied with all the relevant national regulations, institutional policies and in accordance the tenets of the Helsinki Declaration, and has been approved by the authors' institutional review board or equivalent committee.
+Ethical approval: The research related to human use has been complied with all the relevant national regulations and institutional policies, has followed the tenets of the Declaration of Helsinki, and has been approved by the authors' institutional review board or equivalent committee.

-Ethical approval: The research related to animals use has been complied with all the relevant national regulations and institutional policies for the care and use of animals.
+Ethical approval: The research related to animal use has been complied with all the relevant national regulations and institutional policies for the care and use of animals.

 If the manuscript does not contain any study that requires human or animal ethical approval, the following statement should be included in the Methods section:

 Ethical approval: The conducted research is not related to either human or animals use.

 Results, closely tied with the data included in the tables and figures, should be presented logically and consistently.

 In this section, the author should discuss the obtained results and refer them to the outcomes described in literature (other than those mentioned in the introduction), emphasising new and significant aspects of their paper.

 List and discuss the limitations of the study, possible sources of bias, and any reasonable alternative explanations for the findings and interpretation of the study.

 It is important to bear in mind the original aim of the paper and the formulated hypotheses.
 Vague statements and those unsupported by the research results should be avoided.
 Putting forward new hypotheses must be clearly emphasized.